harrybournis/capstoned-api-documentation/source/includes/endpoints/projects/_projects.md

 # Projects

-<p class="short-description">'Projects belong to Assignments, and contain many Students'</p>
+'Projects belong to Assignments, and contain many Students' {: .short-description }

 Projects contain many Students that participate in a Assignment.
 A Project has an enrollment key, which Student will use to become members of the Project, and by extension, participate in a